She must be a high powered career woman

 with a generically good-looking young man from her past

 Once home, she will greet whichever of her parents is still living.
-She’s required to tragically miss at least one of them.
+She’s required to miss at least one of them tragically.
 Then she must bump into some guy she knew in high school.
-He knew her when was still young and carefree, before she’d had any meaningful life experiences and before her brain was even really finished developing.
+He knew her when she was still young and carefree, before she’d had any meaningful life experiences and before her brain was even really finished developing.
 He knows the real her.

 The family farm/business must be failing

 Her one remaining parent or guardian must tell her that the family business is on the brink of financial ruin.
 What will the town do without her family’s farm/restaurant/dentist office?
 Go to another farm/restaurant/dentist office?!
 Not possible.
 She must fix it.